-But, I can honestly say, now that my lovely son is 10 months old, although he is becoming quite the little handful of a toddler, things are a lot easier than when he was a newborn.
+Now, I can honestly say that though D is becoming quite the little handful of a toddler, things are a lot easier than when he was a newborn.

 I’ve been fortunate enough to have a pretty good sleeper for most of his life, but when he is teething or is going through any developmental change or regression, or nap transition (okay so every few weeks) his sleep tends to be affected.

 If you don’t have The Wonder Weeks App, it’s a very helpful tool in managing your little one’s developmental leaps and bounds.
 It warns me when D will be a little fussy and helps me understand and prepare myself.

 It also gives me ideas and tools for helping him developmentally in each mental leap he makes, and tells me some behaviors I may see as he makes these progressions.